davidruvolo51/shinytutorials/src/pages/tutorials/drag-and-drop/index.md

 That is it!

-**NOTE:** In this `index.js` file, the final event runs when the button "done" is clicked.
+**NOTE:** In this `index.js` file, the final event runs when the button *done* is clicked.
 This event triggers an alert that displays the new order of the cards.

 <span id="know" />